awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAM.ServiceLinkedRoles.md

 ## Service\-linked role permissions for Amazon Aurora<a name="service-linked-role-permissions"></a>

-Amazon Aurora uses the service\-linked role named **AWSServiceRoleForRDS** – to allow Amazon RDS to call AWS services on behalf of your DB clusters\.
+Amazon Aurora uses the service\-linked role named AWSServiceRoleForRDS to allow Amazon RDS to call AWS services on behalf of your DB clusters\.

 The AWSServiceRoleForRDS service\-linked role trusts the following services to assume the role:
 + `rds.amazonaws.com`